Branding • Design • Desktop • UI • UX

 - Moved social logins to the right side.

-6. Landing page needs more content to bring in new users.
+6. The landing page needs more content to bring in new users.

 - I combined the upgrade page and the landing page to make it look more full.